IMS Unison University

 IMS Unison University (IUU), formerly Institute of Management Studies, is a private university located in Dehradun, Uttarakhand, India.
-It offers academic programs at under-graduate, post-graduate and doctoral levels in different streams of management, mass communication, law, hospitality management and liberal arts.
+It offers academic programs at undergraduate, postgraduate, and doctoral levels in different streams of management, mass communication, law, hospitality management, and liberal arts.

 Academics

-It offers academic programs at under-graduate, post-graduate and doctoral levels in different streams through its five schools: Click on Programs.
+It offers academic programs at undergraduate, postgraduate, and doctoral levels in different streams through its five schools: Click on Programs.